freedomsex/api-interceptor-bundle/README.md

 # Api Interceptor

+> BETA.
+1.0.* - these are drafts

 ApiPlatform does not use controllers.
 Although the symphony framework is only built on the concept of `controller`.
 An interceptor is an attempt to replace controller functions.
 This is something that is required when you do not have a controller, but only a resource object.

 ## Description

 The interceptor method runs at the specified `level` when the specified request `method` is called.
 You can pass some `attributes`.
-The `Intercept` method receives _request_ objects and _events_.
-The third parameter is the _attributes_ for the interceptor.
+The `Intercept` method receives  _events_ object.
+The second parameter is the _attributes_ for the interceptor.

+At the moment, you can intercept a specific resource using the `Interceptor` or any request using the `RequestHandler`.

 ## Annotations